Choosing a Pre-School

 aged 2½- 5 years (some pre-schools take from 2 years), sessions are

-about two and half hours in a morning or afternoon during term
+about 3 hours in a morning or afternoon during term

 time.
 More and more pre-schools are now offering extended